Bachelor of Science

 Individual study contents

-The Bachelor's degree programme in Forestry (B.Sc.) lasts 6 semesters, is completed with 180 ETCS and qualifies for a profession.
-The average attendance time (semester hours) during the 5 semesters of study is around 22 semester hours in the compulsory area.
-A further 5 semester hours are required on average for the compulsory elective modules.
-The Forestry degree programme (B. Sc.) is characterised by a high level of practical relevance.
+The Bachelor’s degree programme in Forestry (B.Sc.) lasts six semesters, comprises 180 ECTS credits, and provides professional qualification.
+The average weekly contact hours (semester hours) during the five academic semesters amount to around 22 semester hours for compulsory modules.
+An additional average of 5 semester hours is allocated for compulsory elective modules.
+The Forestry (B.Sc.) programme is characterised by a strong practical focus.

 Modules per semester